 The listing of apiary placement on federal lands as an example of a NEPA categorical exclusion was approved by the CEQ in the 1980's, a time when much less was known about native bees, and almost no attention had been given to their conservation or conflicts with honey bees.
-Despite several queries to the Forest Service we have been unable to uncover any case file or decision memo on record detailing any rationale for the approval of apiaries as a categorical exclusion.
-As studies of native pollinators have proliferated in recent decades, permitting apiaries as a categorical exclusion is no longer consistent with the best available science, which shows that honey bee apiaries can have a significant effect on the
+We have been unable to uncover any case file or decision memo on record detailing any rationale for the approval of apiaries as a categorical exclusion.
+As studies of native pollinators have proliferated in recent decades, permitting apiaries as a categorical exclusion is no longer consistent with the best available science, which shows that honey bee apiaries can have a significant effect on the environment by negatively impacting native bee populations and native plant pollination regimes.
+These studies also show that extraordinary circumstances exist because imperiled native pollinators, and the plants that rely on them, stand to be substantially harmed by the placement of apiaries on lands managed by the Bureau.